-- Make a brief, accurate, timely and factual record - Discuss with the Designated Safeguarding Lead (DSL) or their Deputy, without delay - The DSL will assess the situation and decide on the next steps Things to include: - Time and full date of disclosure/incident and the time and full date the record was made - An accurate record of what was said or seen, using the child's words as appropriate - Whether it is 1st or 2nd hand information - Whether the child was seen/spoken to - Whether information is fact/ professional judgement - Full names and roles/status of anyone identified in the report - Sign the record with a legible signature. - Record actions agreed with/by the Designated Lead (SMART) - Avoid acronyms/jargon/abbreviations
+- Make a brief, accurate, timely and factual record - Discuss with the Designated Safeguarding Lead (DSL) or their Deputy, without delay - The DSL will assess the situation and decide on the next steps

+Things to include:

+- Time and full date of disclosure/incident and the time and full date the record was made - An accurate record of what was said or seen, using the child's words as appropriate - Whether it is 1st or 2nd hand information - Whether the child was seen/spoken to - Whether information is fact/professional judgement - Full names and roles/status of anyone identified in the report - Sign the record with a legible signature. - Record actions agreed with/by the Designated Lead (SMART) - Avoid acronyms/jargon/abbreviations

-Review records regularly; add any new concerns respond to these immediately.
+Action for DSL: Review records regularly; add any new concerns, respond to these immediately and record evidence of actions taken and outcomes.

 DO NOT PHOTOGRAPH INJURIES OR MARKS EVEN IF REQUESTED TO DO SO